antespbau/Portfolio-of-personal-data-analysis-projects/Danish Power Market Analytics: Forecasting and PnL Analysis/readme.md

 **Observations:**

-- Forecasts follow the general trend
+- The model captures the overall trend and seasonality
 - Predictions are smoother than real prices
-- Large spikes are underestimated
+- Price spikes are consistently underestimated

 **Conclusion:**